TusharSinghJman/JmanTraining_FinalProject/README.md

 ## Project Overview

-The *Employee Skill Tracking Platform* is a comprehensive web application designed to facilitate employee learning and development within organizations.
+The *Employee Skill Tracking Platform* is a comprehensive web application designed to facilitate employee skill and competency tracking within organizations.
 It also enables administrators to manage user registrations, events, and analytics effectively.

 ## Technologies Used